• Skip to primary navigation

 Baking soda – For leavening.

-Kosher salt – To enhance the flavour.
+Kosher salt – To enhance the flavor.

 Chocolate chips – This is an optional add-in.
 I used mini chocolate chips, but you can use whatever you have on hand.
 Just keep them dairy-free if you need this recipe to be dairy-free.
 Leave them out if you want these muffins to be refined sugar-free.